sigstore/cosign/USAGE.md

 For more details on how the `bundle` annotation is formatted, see the cosign [spec](SPEC.md).

 To verify the `bundle` annotation, follow these steps:
-1. Create a rekor [LogEntryAnon](https://github.com/sigstore/rekor/blob/main/pkg/generated/models/log_entry.go#L84) type, and initialize with the following values from the `bundle`:
-* IntegratedTime
-* LogIndex
-* Body
-* LogID
-1. Marshal the LogEntryAnon type into JSON to create your payload
+1. Marshal the `bundle` Payload into JSON
 1. Canonicalize the payload by following RFC 8785 rules
 1. Verify the canonicalized payload and signedEntryTimestamp against the transparency logs public key